wp-plugins/powr-holiday-countdown/readme.txt

 Count down to any holiday, birthday, or special event!

 == Description ==
- Count down to any holiday, birthday, or special event!
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Count down to any holiday, birthday, or special event!
 <br>
 <br>
 POWr Holiday Countdown is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.